cds-snc/covid-alert-documentation/product/qr-codes.md

 * Addressing additional types of COVID-19 transmission including: fomite (surface based contamination) and aerosol (indoor, crowded, inadequately vented areas).

 ## What’s next?
 The COVID Alert teams are starting to research, design, and build the technical pieces of the service.
-Over the coming weeks we’ll post more detailed documentation on the functionality and flows.
 The work is happening in these repositories:

 * https://github.com/cds-snc/covid-alert-app
 * https://github.com/cds-snc/covid-alert-portal